The 12 Best Things to Do in Munich, Germany

 It has a classic Instagram shot: the ridiculously ornate Antiquarium.

-Residentzmuseum, or Munich Residence, was home to the rulers from the House of Wittelsbach, who governed Bavaria as dukes and electors from the 17th century and kings from 1806 to 1918.
+Residenz Museum, or Munich Residence, was home to the rulers of the House of Wittelsbach, who governed Bavaria as dukes and electors from the 17th century and as kings from 1806 to 1918.

-It opened as a museum in 1920, and you can see some surviving artefacts from some Bavarian rulers.
+It opened as a museum in 1920 and features surviving artefacts from Bavarian rulers.

-Although you can’t access everywhere through the building, it’s still pretty large, so consider allowing an hour or two to get around it.
+Although you can’t access everything from the building, it’s still quite large, so allow an hour or two to get around.

-It would help if you also made the effort to walk around it to appreciate the architecture fully.
+It would also help to walk around it to fully appreciate the architecture.

 There’s also a free audio tour guide, which is worth collecting.